Skip to main content

 4. If an update is available, install it.

-5. If your Khumo/Khumo Print is still displaying the error message, try step 2.
+5. If your Khumo/Khumo Print or Khumo 2/Khumo Print 2 is still displaying the error message, try step 2.

 1. Go to Settings on your card machine.